Friday, 30 November 2007

 "Another strand of the vitalist argument has centred on the uniqueness of the human ability to reason and make intelligent decisions (the Latin designation of our species Homo sapiens literally means ‘knowing man’).
 However, in the foreword to The Posthuman Condition: Consciousness Beyond the Brain Robert Pepperall argues that:

-the development of an artificially conscious entity may happen within our lifetimes” (Pepperall 2003:iii)
+“the development of an artificially conscious entity may happen within our lifetimes” (Pepperall 2003:iii)

-One of the holy grails of computing is to make an intelligent machine that could successfully complete a Turing test (by con
+One of the holy grails of computing is to make an intelligent machine that could successfully complete a Turing test (by convincing a human that it was an another intelligent human).
+This research area goes under the name of Artificial Intelligence (AI).

 Unlike a conventional program that uses pre-set algorithms (worked out by their programmers) to solve problems, AI programs are designed to learn (these programs sometimes make use of interconnected neural nets).
 Over time, these programs develop ‘models’ of their worlds and they exhibit behaviour that their programmers can’t predict.
 Sometimes they have quite uncanny capabilities.
 For example, in the 1990s an IBM computer Deep Blue beat the world chess champion Gary Kasparov at a game of chess.